milindkudapa/biotech-asset-evaluator/README.md

-# Lunartree Biotech Asset Evaluation
+# Biotech Asset Evaluator

-A comprehensive system for evaluating biotech assets using AI-powered analysis of clinical trials, scientific literature, and financial data.
+A comprehensive AI-powered system for evaluating biotech assets through analysis of clinical trials, scientific literature, and financial data.
+The system uses LangGraph for workflow orchestration and integrates multiple data sources to provide detailed insights.

 ## Features